XTLS/Xray-docs-next/docs/en/config/outbound.md

 > `streamSettings`: [StreamSettingsObject](./transport.md#streamsettingsobject)

-The underlying transport method is the way the current Xray node and other nodes are docked.
+The underlying transport method is the way the current Xray connects with other nodes.

 > `proxySettings`: [ProxySettingsObject](#proxysettingsobject)

 The outbound proxy configuration.
 When the outbound proxy takes effect, the `streamSettings` of this outbound will not work.

 > `mux`: [MuxObject](#muxobject)